 I've had an affinity for technology since I was young, so going into engineering always seemed like an obvious choice for me.
 Deciding on the exact discipline I wanted to do was more difficult, but eventually, I settled on communications as I want to help develop new and better technology for bringing people together no matter where they are.
 I was also fascinated by the development of futuristic communications methods we can use in space travel.

 With this interest, I embarked upon a two-year BTEC course at South Thames College.
-I look upon those three years with fondness, enjoying the hands-on approach to learning, yet still I wanted more.
+I look upon those years with fondness, enjoying the hands-on approach to learning, yet still I wanted more.

 London Met, the perfect place for me